cryptoprofezor/GensynAI-Airdrop-Guide/README.md

 screen -S gensyn
 ```

-🔌 USE This Command To Detach from Screen
+🔌 USE This To Detach from Screen

  `Ctrl + A, then D`